-Your landing page should always be at the forefront of your mind, despite being the final step of your advertising campaign.
-Producing a landing page that converts can sometimes be a challenge.
+Your landing page should always be at the forefront of your mind despite being the final step to your advertising campaign.
+Yet producing a landing page that converts can sometimes be a challenge.

 In fact, there are many pitfalls you should avoid when creating the ideal page.
 But never fear, we’re here to offer you advice on how to optimise your landing page with 7 simple steps.